-Lucy works across Pagefield’s sectoral practice areas leading a range of accounts including Kellogg’s, Discovery, Airbnb and Motability.
+Lucy works across Pagefield’s sectoral areas leading a range of accounts including Kellogg’s, AB InBev, Discovery, and Motability.

-Lucy is an experienced consultant with particular specialisms in strategic communications, public affairs, stakeholder engagement and campaigning.
+Lucy has particular specialisms in strategic communications, public affairs, stakeholder engagement and campaigning.
 She has ten years of consultancy experience providing strategic advice to a wide variety of clients seeking to engage across Westminster, Whitehall and local government and has worked on a number of award winning campaigns.
 Lucy also has a strong track record advising major property developers and house builders and has worked on a number of significant regeneration projects across the UK.

 Prior to working in communications, Lucy worked in local government at Cardiff City Council.
 She has a Politics degree from Bristol University and an MSc in Public Affairs from Brunel University, where she also guest-lectures on public affairs.